This Is the Easiest Way to Tell if Your Eggs Are Old

 You may be tossing perfectly good eggs if you unload what’s left from a dozen when you reach the sell-by date.
 Here’s how to know if those eggs are still safe to crack.

 Before whipping up any of your favorite egg dishes, it's important to make sure you're cooking with fresh eggs.
-But here's the thing: The dates on egg cartons are less than discernable.
+But here's the thing: The dates on egg cartons are less than discernible.
 In some states, egg packagers are required to list sell-by dates.
 In others, they must stamp expiration dates.

 However, neither date tells the whole story when it comes to freshness.
 That's because eggs can be and often still are perfectly good long after the date—any date—that's printed on the outside of the plastic or Styrofoam box.

-If you’ve picked up the egg carton from the back of your fridge only to discover the date was more than two weeks ago, follow this trick for how to tell if eggs are old.
+If you've picked up the egg carton from the back of your fridge only to discover the date was more than two weeks ago, follow this trick for how to tell if eggs are old.
+(And for more information on what expiration dates really mean and how long you can keep foods that you assume are past-due, see here.)

 How to Check Your Egg’s Freshness